Categories of Membership

 See the full list of our Members and Observers here.

-Pathway to becoming Full Members
+Pathway to Membership

-To become Full Members, organizations must fulfill certain requirements, which include demonstrating their efforts to implement, or support the implementation of the VPSHR.
+To become Full Members, organizations must fulfill certain requirements, which include demonstrating their efforts to implement or support the implementation of the VPSHR.

 Applying for Membership